mjdarby/Hermes/README.md

 # Wishlist
 Hermes is now functionally complete, but has several more features that I'd like to implement.
-* Posts should have per board numbering (currently global)
 * Post linking (>>2423 for instance)
 * Secure Tripcodes
 * Dedicated admin interface, rather than piggybacking off Django's default admin